geetikageetu/M1_FunApp_MyAlarmingDiary/README.md

 void editrecord() – to modify and update an added record void editpassword() – to modify/change a password void deleterecord() – to delete or remove a record permanently from system file.
-# 2_Design
-In this project, you need to enter a password to view, edit or delete record.
-Password is not required to view the main menu or to add record.
-We have used password in other mini projects in Code with C; what’s little different in this project is that you can edit the password within the application i.e., after executing or upon running the project.

-Your password is currently ‘Enter’ for this mini project.
-Don’t type e-n-t-e-r.
-Press the Enter key
 # 3_Implementation
 #include"stdio.h"
 #include"stdlib.h"